 Vemico EN-EL15 Third-Party Nikon Battery Review

-Recently Vemico reached out to me on my Instagram letting me know about their batteries.
-While there are maybe a hundred companies now making third-party EN-EL15 batteries for Nikon cameras, the Vemico batteries actually stood out to me for one reason and one reason only – they are bright orange.
+Recently, Vemico reached out to me on my Instagram to let me know about their batteries.
+While there are maybe a hundred companies now making third-party EN-EL15 batteries for Nikon cameras, the Vemico batteries stood out to me for one reason and one reason only—they are bright orange.

-By the way, this post is not sponsored and I did pay full price for the batteries although Vemico did offer to reimburse me, which was unnecessary.
+By the way, this post is not sponsored, and I paid full price for the batteries, although Vemico offered to reimburse me, which was unnecessary.
 I needed some new batteries anyway, so I thought I would just try these out.

-Why is it that orange batteries caught my eye as being something actually useful?
+Why did orange batteries catch my eye as something actually useful?

 For example, this winter I went out shooting in freezing conditions and my fully charged third-party battery maybe only lasted an hour.
 Cold weather is typically hard on batteries but the Nikon batteries aren’t usually that bad.

 Also, with power-hungry cameras like the Nikon Z8, you can get some strange performance issues with some of these third-party batteries as their power drops, especially when you’re shooting at faster burst rates.
 This can even happen with Nikon batteries.
-Some camera companies like Canon will throttle the performance of some of their cameras as the power of the battery drops below 50%.
-So it’s generally a good idea to keep batteries fresh and updated if you’re shooting important work.
+Some camera companies like Canon will throttle the performance of some of their cameras as the battery’s power drops below 50%.
+So, it’s generally a good idea to keep batteries fresh and updated if you’re shooting important work.

 Vemico Battery Specs